Frege/frege-native-gen/README.md

   native translate :: Mutable s Point -> Int -> Int -> ST s ()

+derive Serializable Point

 ```
 **Example 2:** `java.util.HashMap` in `ST`

-Type parameters for generic classes and methods are correctly resolved, so are nested classes (`java.util.Map.Entry`).
+Type parameters for generic classes and methods are resolved, so are nested classes (`java.util.Map.Entry`).
 The
 naming convention for nested classes in the generated code is to prepend the class name with the parent class name and an underscore
-but it can be overridden to have a different name (See `KnownTypes.properties` below).
+but it can be overridden to have a different name (See `types.properties` below).

 ```
 data HashMap k v = native java.util.HashMap where

   native new :: Mutable s (Map k v) -> STMutable s (HashMap k v)
-              | () -> STMutable s (HashMap k v)
+              | Mutable s () -> STMutable s (HashMap k v)
               | Int -> STMutable s (HashMap k v)
               | Int -> Float -> STMutable s (HashMap k v)